hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 Just like observability.

-To put simply, observability is organizational learning.
+To put simply, observability is organisational learning.